 Types of Services Provided

-One of the first things you should know is that Las Vegas senior home care agencies offer nonmedical services, while home healthcare companies provide services meant to comply with your loved one’s treatment plan.
+One of the first things you should know is that Las Vegas home care agencies offer nonmedical services, while home healthcare companies provide services meant to comply with your loved one’s treatment plan.
 For example, an in-home caregiver can help with daily tasks such as meal preparation and transportation.
 Home healthcare providers focus more on the medical aspect of care, which may include changing catheters and administering IV medications.